ivelin/zk0/.kilocode/rules/memory-bank/tasks.md

 **Success Criteria:**
 - Working branch successfully merged into main via approved pull request
+- Assets inspected and validated for freshness, correctness, integrity, dryness, and clarity
 - GitHub release created with correct version tag, description, and changelog
 - Release artifacts (if any) properly attached
 - Documentation updated with release notes